 We and our contractors and suppliers normally store and process your data in the United Kingdom.
 However, we and our contractors and suppliers may from time to time store and process your data elsewhere, including outside the European Economic Area.
 This may be because our contractor or supplier who carries out any order fulfilment or payment processing, for instance, may be based elsewhere.
 If your data is to be stored or processed outside the European Economic Area, we will comply with, and take all reasonable steps to ensure our contractors and suppliers comply with, the rules under the Data Protection Act 1998 and General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) for processing personal data outside the European Economic Area.

-We will take and use reasonable endeavours to ensure our contractors and suppliers take all reasonable steps and implement all reasonable measures, to keep your data secure and prevent unauthorised access to your data (except for those parts of your data intended to be made available to the public or other customers or members of ours, such as your public profile, forum entries, gallery etc.), and to prevent accidental loss or damage to your data.
+We will take and use reasonable endeavours to ensure our contractors and suppliers take all reasonable steps and implement all reasonable measures, to keep your data secure and prevent unauthorised access to your data (except for those parts of your data intended to be made available to the public or other customers and to prevent accidental loss or damage to your data.

 b.
 Your passwords